bitaemi/rxjs-reactive-patterns/README.md

 we show the loading indicator untill gathering the data for the target screen and when we display the target screen,

-we hide the loading icon;
+we hide the loading icon.

-- if the data loading operation fails we can still show an error message on the search screen.
+- if the data loading operation fails, we can still show an error message on the search screen.

 - we can have a loading indicator at a central place and use it in multiple places in the app